Who writes for our website?

-The digital team support staff in their work adding information to the website by offering refresher training, telephone, email and face-to-face support as well as advice on creating great web pages.
+The digital communications team support staff in their work by offering training, telephone, email and face-to-face support, as well as advice on creating great web pages.

 Readability